makiftutuncu/spring-boot-crud/api/README.md

 #### 6.1.
 [InstantProvider](src/main/kotlin/dev/akif/crud/common/InstantProvider.kt)

 If you check again, our `CatService` requires an `InstantProvider` instance as a dependency.
 This is required to get the current `java.time.Instant` for dealing with `createdAt`, `updatedAt` and `deletedAt` fields.
-In order to make this replacable in tests, there is an additional abstraction.
+In order to make this replaceable in tests, there is an additional abstraction.
 In your application, you'll need a `@Bean` definition of `InstantProvider` otherwise your application wouldn't start.

 Luckily, there are already builder methods to get an instance.
 Easiest way to define this bean would be to define a method in your application class/file.